joinpursuit/ac-curriculum-web/unit3-server-mvc-with-node-express-and-sql/README.md

   - Middleware for session, error handling
   - **Learning outcome**: Given a small existing website, add new URLs, add content to existing URLs, create a new URL with a new controller that reuses an existing view
   - **Learning outcome**: Create a website with over 4 unique URL routes with both HTML and JSON responses, user state stored in sessions, and an interactive set of client pages using AJAX to hit at least one JSON endpoint
-- Trees & Graphs: 2 days (Carries over into the next week)
+- Recursion: 2 days
-  - Binary trees: BSTs, Min/Max Heaps, logarithmic runtime; how to implement using structures with pointers, or for Heaps with arrays
-  - N-ary trees: Tries, B-Trees
-  - In order, pre-order, post-order traversals
-  - Graphs: Modeling social network, modeling subway trains; how to implement a graph
-  - **Learning outcome**: Build a binary or n-ary tree node
-  - **Learning outcome**: Identify the performance charateristics of a given implementation of a tree (insert, delete, lookup)
+ - Recursive mult, fibonnaci, sum
+ - Translating iterative functions into recursive ones, and vice versa
+ - **Learning outcome**: Read and write recursive implementations of math and other common functions
+ - **Learning outcome**: Understand runtime complexity and be able to explain the app's time complexity

 ### Week 2